thunderbird89/esf/stories/story-ex-mero-mutu.md

 > "Sir?"
 Silva pressed.
 "How was the flight?"

 Freitas looked at him with eyes that had seen too much.
-"I need to write a report," he said quietly, his voice carrying a weight that hadn't been there before the flight.
+"I need to write a report," he said quietly, his voice carrying weight that hadn't been there before the flight.

 Corporal Cardoso approached from the other side.
 "Lieutenant, the base commander wants a briefing on the demonstration.
 He's been waiting in ops..."

 > "Not now," Freitas cut him off, walking past the gathering ground crew toward the crew facilities.
 "I need to...
 I need to process what I saw.
 Give me time to write it down properly."

-Several pilots who had been waiting near the flight line tried to intercept him, hungry for details about the flight.
-Freitas brushed past them with barely a nod, his usual collegiality replaced by the distant focus of a man trying to comprehend the incomprehensible.
+Several pilots who had been waiting near the flight line tried to intercept him, hungry for details.
+Freitas brushed past them with barely a nod, his usual collegiality replaced by distant focus.

 > "Miguel!" called Captain Santos from the squadron operations building.
 "What was it like?
 What did HARBINGER show you?"